Structure Adaptive Elastic-Net: Abstract

 \section{Abstract}

-Lasso is of fundamental importance in high-dimensional statistics and has been routinely used to regress a response on a high-dimensional set of predictors.
+Penalized linear regression is of fundamental importance in high-dimensional statistics and has been routinely used to regress a response on a high-dimensional set of predictors.
 In many scientific applications, there exists external information that encodes the predictive power and sparsity structure of the predictors.
-In this article, we develop a new method, called the Structure Adaptive Lasso (SA-Lasso), to incorporate these potentially useful side information into a penalized regression.
+In this article, we propose the Structure Adaptive Elastic-Net (SA-Enet), which provides a new framework for incorporating potentially useful side information into a penalized regression.
 The basic idea is to translate the external information into different penalization strengths for the regression coefficients.
-We study the risk properties of the resulting estimator.
-In particular, we generalize the state evolution framework recently introduced for the analysis of the approximate message-passing algorithm to the SA-Lasso setting.
-We show that the finite sample risk of the SA-Lasso estimator is consistent with the theoretical risk predicted by the state evolution equation.
-Our theory suggests that the SA-Lasso with an informative group or covariate structure can significantly outperform the Lasso, Adaptive Lasso, and Sparse Group Lasso.
+We particularly focus on group and covariate-dependent structures and study the risk properties of the resulting estimator.
+To this, we generalize the state evolution framework recently introduced for the analysis of the approximate message-passing algorithm to the SA-Enet framework.
+We show that the finite sample risk of the SA-Enet estimator is consistent with the theoretical risk predicted by the state evolution equation.
+Our theory suggests that the SA-Enet with an informative group or covariate structure can outperform the Lasso, Adaptive Lasso, Sparse Group Lasso, Feature-weighted Elastic-Net, and Graper.
 This evidence is further confirmed in our numerical studies.
-We also demonstrate the usefulness and the superiority of our method in a real data application.
+We also demonstrate the usefulness and the superiority of our method for leukemia data from molecular biology and precision medicine.